KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/vr360_and_3d/vr360_hemi2equi.rst

      - Description
    * - Projection
      - Selection
-     - The fisheye projection type
+     - The fisheye projection type.
+Currently only equidistant fisheyes, like the Ricoh Theta and Garmin Virb360 are supported.
+   * - Use sensor response parameters
+     - Switch
+     - Switch on to use sensor response parameters (see EMoR h(x) parameters below)
    * - Interpolation
      - Selection
      - Determines the sampling method